LSS Services Offered

 With the correct documentation, LSS can help find on-campus services and/or housing that will fit the student's needs.
 The housing department will also help with this process.

-Special housing accommodations are determined by the Learning Support Services Office (LSS).
-The Department of Housing will be notified by LSS if a special accommodation is needed.
+Special housing accommodations are determined by the Learning Support Services Office (LSS) based on diagnosed disability & accommodation recommendations from the healthcare provider.
+The Housing Office will be notified by LSS if a special accommodation is needed.

 To be considered for special housing accommodations you must send medical documentation to: